2016 German terror plot: Incidents

 The Hildesheim ISIL supporter Oguz G. and his Salzgitter wife Marcia M., who emigrated to Syria in support of ISIL in 2015, played a central role.
 When Kurdish units conquered the then ISIL capital Rakka in October 2017, the two turned to the Kurdish authorities, which detained them in the Kurdish-controlled areas of Syria.
-Marcia M. had been trying to recruit potential supporters from Syria and to persuade female Islamists in northern Germany via the internet to marry ISIL fighters as a camouflage for the operation, but came to an informant of the Office for the Protection of the Constitution.
-The recruited women should then have invited the fighters to Germany so that they could commit the planned attack there.
-The orders for the attacks could go back to a senior ISIL official with the fighting name Abu Mussab al-Almani alias the Swiss Thomas C., who is said to have been killed fighting in Syria.
+Marcia M. had been trying to recruit potential supporters from Syria and to persuade female Islamists in northern Germany via the internet to marry ISIL fighters as a camouflage for the operation, became an informant of the Office for the Protection of the Constitution.
+The recruited women were to have invited the fighters to Germany so that they could commit the planned attacks there.
+The orders for the attacks was traced back to a senior ISIL official with the fighting name Abu Mussab al-Almani alias the Swiss Thomas C., who is said to have been killed fighting in Syria.

-The plan ultimately failed due to investigators' knowledge about it and the disintegration of the ISIL militia in Syria.
+The plan ultimately failed due to investigators' prior knowledge of attack and because of disintegration of the ISIL militia in Syria.

 Legal proceedings

-Arrest warrants against Oguz G. and Marcia M. have been released; they are waiting for their extradition to Germany.
+Arrest warrants against Oguz G. and Marcia M. had been released; He is waiting for his extradition to Germany.

+Marcia M. was sentenced to eight years and six months imprisonment in 2023 by the higher regional court of Celle.